KaiIkuta/StarspotMapping/README.md

 ### Paper II

 Page 4: Above Equation 1, According not to Shibayama et al (2013) but to Maehara et al. (2021)

+Page 9: The values of the reduced chi-square and p-value are incorrect (The conclusion does not change).